kmandalas/android-vci-vp/README.md

 ### Demo Video

-You can watch a screen recording that walks through the entire flow on [YouTube](https://youtube.com/shorts/cxIgyTR8s6w).
+You can watch a screen recording that walks through the entire flow on [YouTube](https://youtube.com/shorts/S3_SZg_Cb5s).

-_Note: The video predates recent UI additions (WIA/WUA attestation cards, PDA1 display enhancements).
-An updated recording is planned._

 ---
 <details>